Merging Black Holes in Dwarf Galaxies: Calculating Binary Black Hole Coalescence Timescales from Simulations for LISA Detection: Conclusions

 Black holes merging in dwarf galaxies may be a common phenomena that LISA will be able to detect, thus it is important to continue this research in order to prove this and provide information regarding these black hole merger events in dwarf galaxies.
-Future work includes calculating the delay times using the more complex \cite{Kelley2017a} and \cite{Kelley2017b}) models, and repeating these calculations for the ROMULUS simulation \citep{Tremmel17}, which will allow us to more robustly determine the fraction of close black hole pairs that merge, as well as calculate global merger rates.
+The next logical step is measuring a black hole merger rate in dwarf galaxies over cosmic time, which requires knowledge of the occupation fraction of MBHs in dwarfs as a function of both mass and redshift, as well as a much larger sample of simulated galaxies than we present here.
+In the future we plan to repeat these calculations for the ROMULUS simulation \citep{Tremmel17}, which will allow us to more robustly determine the fraction of close black hole pairs that merge, as well as calculate global merger rates.
 Our simulation has 165 galaxies, but the ROMULUS simulation has $\sim 1000$ galaxies ranging from dwarf galaxies to massive galaxies.
-Having a larger sample size from ROMULUS will contribute to making a stronger conclusion.
+Having a larger sample size from ROMULUS will contribute to making a stronger conclusion regarding the coalescence and rates of merging MBHs.
 Our current analysis gives us an initial idea that black hole mergers in dwarf galaxies could be a substantial contribution to LISA's detected signal, indicating future work on this topic will be of great interest to the gravitational wave community.